Nigeria unions suspend strike after fuel price cut

 Several people were killed in clashes with police last week and 600 were treated for wounds, according to the Red Cross.

-Analysts noted the protests were not nationwide and only affected some parts of the country, as most Nigerians outside the main urban centers had never had fuel at the official subsidized price anyway.
+Analysts noted the protests were not nationwide and only affected some parts of the country, as most Nigerians outside the main urban centres had never had fuel at the official subsidised price anyway.

 The southeast, where Nigeria's oil lies, was quiet.